 Mobility and Specialised Rehabilitation Centre (Wheelchair and Seating Service)

-There are no age contraints - this is a "cradle to grave" service.
+There are no age constraints - this is a whole of life service.
 All wheelchairs and equipment provided are classed as a "long term loan" and remain the property of the NHS.

 Who to contact